rya-sge/access-denied/_posts/2024-08-13-crypto-blockchain-influential-figures.md

 ## Reference

-ChatGPT with the input "List me 20 people which have the most big impact in the crypto ecosystem.
-Give also their X account".
+ChatGPT with the inputs "List me 20 people which have the most big impact in the crypto ecosystem.
+Give also their X account",  "Precise the link between David Chaum and bitcoin".